Creating genuine, real conversations in B2B isn’t easy.

 Conversations between B2B buyers and the brands trying to sell to them often feel disconnected and awkward.

-This is because, oftentimes, B2B brands forget to treat the conversation like an actual conversation.
+Often, B2B brands forget to treat the conversation like an actual conversation.
 Imagine walking into a party and just immediately telling every person who walks by how awesome you are.
+Also, do you want to buy some essential oils or haircare products?

 It wouldn’t impress other partygoers.
 Most likely, nobody would want to continue the conversation.
 Why should your conversations with B2B buyers be any different?